developers-sky/technojam-x/README.md

 - Anurag Kumar Singh (singh.ask@outook.com)
 - Neeraj Krishna (contact@neerajx0.xyz)
 - Yash Singh (singhyash9009670@gmail.com)
-For any questions or concerns, feel free to contact the maintainers.
+For any questions or concerns, read documentation first. still not solved??? feel free to contact the maintainers.
 Thank you for your contributions!